‘Darling In The FranXX’ Episode 16 Death Flags Confirmed By New Interview – Will Zero-Two Survive The Ending?

 Darling In The FranXX Episode 16 has anime fans worried about which characters will survive to the ending of the story.
 The anime now has a new opening animation and while most of Episode 16 was focused on slice-of-life antics, there were some notable death flags.

 After all, this is a mecha anime so it seems inevitable that at least some of the characters will die.
 The first act was focused on introducing the characters and making audiences feel for these kids who are stuck in a dystopian society.
 The slow burn of plot development has revealed that the world that Squad 13 is protecting may not be as great as they had imagined.
-Episode 10, “The City of Eternity”, painted a picture of a sterile humanity which has lost emotional connections related to the family unit in favor of social engineering based on utility.
+Episode 10, “The City of Eternity,” painted a picture of a sterile humanity which has lost emotional connections related to the family unit in favor of social engineering based on utility.

 The second act delved deeper into personal narratives.
 Episode 15 neatly tied up several character story arcs with a satisfying conclusion.
 Now that the anime has reached the final third act of its 24 episodes, it’s probably time for someone to die.